Adelaide, gateway to the Great Outback

 Opening up the Centre

-The building of the Overland Telegraph Line followed in 1872, connecting to the rest of World.
+The building of the Overland Telegraph Line followed in 1872, connecting Australia to the rest of World.
 From Darwin to Port Augusta, just north of Adelaide.
 It followed the same route the earlier expeditions laid down with their first maps and pathways.
 Along the now sealed main road we now call the Stuart Highway.

 When Australia looked into its national security, it was no surprise Adelaide was the staging point.
-The country’s nuclear, missile and weapons sites in the Outback were built and maintained via Adelaide.
+The country’s nuclear, missile and weapons testing sites in the Outback were built and maintained via Adelaide.
 These include Woomera, Maralinga and Emu Fields.
 Len Beadell built the access road to Emu Fields.
 Do also read about Pine Gap next too Alice.
 Vital to us, our Allies and pivotal in balancing a delicate situation.

 When it came to identify climate patterns and vegetation for agricultural opportunities Adelaide was again in the frame.
 Surveyors and explorers staged their entry thru Adelaide in the main.
 The Goydor line was one such result above which only grazing was found suitable.